 Community Care Programs is a specialized mental health clinic providing comprehensive testing and assessments for youth, families and county partners.
 We believe that every mental health contact can be the beginning of healing and growth.
 Because of this, our evaluations strive to be collaborative and search for client strengths as well as needs.
-Our reports are written in ‘plain-speak’ and offer specific, follow-up resources for youth, clinicians and families.
+Our reports offer specific, follow-up resources for youth, clinicians and families.

 We offer a variety of clinical assessments, including:

 - Sometimes our county partners have complex questions about the goodness of fit between a parents strengths/needs and those of their children.
 Often times these questions come up in the context of placement decisions or Termination of Parental Rights actions.

 - Our county partners can rely upon Community Care Resources and Programs for a Parenting Assessment that surveys 9 domains of parental functioning from ensuring physical safety to nurturing and guidance.Dr.
 Donna A. Rifken, Ph.D.
 Psychologist, meets with parents, guardians, youth and county workers to understand the questions being asked.
 Then she engages the youth and adults in clinical interviews and testing specifically targeting parenting skills and attachment.
 The final report is written so that it offers timely and specific recommendations to our county partners.

 - When testimony is required, Dr. Rifken is prepared to present her information and conclusions to the court.